HashCore Docs

 Features:

-- each board can have its own frequency value;
+• each board can have its own frequency value;

-- a board can use:
+• a board can use:

-- its own frequency;
+• its own frequency;

-- or the miner’s global frequency.
+• or the global miner frequency.

-If a custom value is set — that value is used.
+If a custom value is set, that value is used.

-Each chip can have an individual frequency setting.
+Each chip can have individual frequency settings.

-- use the board frequency;
+• use board frequency;

-- use the global frequency;
+• use global frequency;

-- use a custom individual value.
+• use its own individual value.

 If the "use board frequency" option is selected for a chip, it inherits the frequency of the corresponding board.